prajjwalkumar17/Niyam/README.md

 NIYAM_ADMIN_PASSWORD=change-me NIYAM_EXEC_DATA_KEY=local-dev-key npm start
 ```

-Open `http://localhost:3000` and sign in with:
+Then open `http://localhost:3000` and sign in with:

-- username: `admin` unless `NIYAM_ADMIN_USERNAME` is set
+- username: `admin`
 - password: the value of `NIYAM_ADMIN_PASSWORD`

-If you want the guided bootstrap:
+If you want guided setup instead:

 ```bash
 ./oneclick-setup.sh